 Southern Shield Fern can even survive drought conditions when planted in shady areas.

-As an herbaceous perennial, the Southern shield fern can extend your gardening season because it often stays green until December.
+Southern shield fern can extend your gardening season because it often stays green until December; As an herbaceous perennial.

 Southern shield fern thrives in conditions that range from partial shade to full sun.

 This fern multiplies freely via spores so that you can cultivate spacious areas in your garden quickly.
 You can propagate the fibrous roots effortlessly via division.
 The plants typically grow between 24 to 36 inches tall but can reach heights of up to 5 feet.
 Its lime to medium-green fronds arch gracefully and taper to a point.
 Foliage extends in all directions with clusters of stalks growing out from the rhizome.
 Because of these characteristics, the plants will add a subtle textural element to your garden.
 Native to the southeastern United States, this deciduous fern is quite adaptable.
 While it prospers under hot and humid conditions, it also handles harsh winter environments surprisingly well.
 It can even tolerate brief exposure to temperatures below 0 degrees Fahrenheit.
 For these reasons, it’s ideal even for novice gardeners.